 After a few more sessions, I noticed that she did not seem to share much more than the details of the last month of her mother’s life.
-She struggled with accepting the death.
+She struggled with accepting death.
 Several people in her life began telling her to “get over it.”
-While the death happened over 3 years prior to that first session, she had only just began her grieving process.
+While the death happened over 3 years prior to that first session, she had only just begun her grieving process.
 I had to help her see more than just that last month.

 Grief is a process that happens to everyone in life at some point.
 The pain that follows a loss is normal.
 Some people think they are going crazy!
 I chose to use a model of treatment called William Worden’s tasks of grieving.
-I enjoy this model because it is not stage specific and does not expect time limits for each task.
+I enjoy this model because it is not staged specific and does not expect time limits for each task.

 We Got Through it Together